Pylons/pyramid/docs/narr/security.rst

 policy which allows the application to use an authorization mechanism that does not involve :term:`ACL` objects.

-:mod:`repoze.bfg` ships with only its single default :class:`repoze.bfg.authorization.ACLAuthorizationPolicy`, so you'll need to create your own if you'd like to use a different one.
-Creating and using your own authorization policy is a matter of creating an instance of an object that implements the following
+:mod:`repoze.bfg` ships with only a single default authorization policy, so you'll need to create your own if you'd like to use a different one.
+Creating and using your own authorization policy is a matter of creating an instance of an object that implements the following interface:
-interface:

 .. code-block:: python